Codecademy/docs/content/go/concepts/composition/composition.md

   - 'paths/computer-science'
 ---

-Go's **composition** is like having a big toolbox with all the special tools you need to build amazing computer projects.
+Go's **composition** is like having a big toolbox with all the special tools needed to build amazing computer projects.
 The English definition of compose means to "create" or "make up a whole by adding parts".
-As composition is the noun form of compose, you can take a gander of what composition in Go might consist of.
+Go's composition is a combination of various elements that make the language a powerful and efficient tool for software development.

 ## First things first, structs